How to Become a Social Media Manager

 According to PayScale, the average social media manager’s salary is $49,000 a year.
 In high cost of living areas like New York City, the average salary is around $57,000 a year.

-If you own your own business as a social media manager, your income is only limited by the number of clients you’re able to land.
+If you own your own social media management business, your income is only limited by the number of clients you’re able to land.
 As your company grows, you can hire virtual assistants and outsource tasks, becoming your own agency.

-Alternatively, you can always get on the job training as a salaried employee, and then branch off to create your own business when you feel ready.
+You can always get on the job training as a salaried employee, and then branch off to create your own business when you’re ready.

 What Does a Social Media Manager Do?